Yasiru-DDXFG/Yasiru-DDXFG/README.md

 <p>

-- 🔭 I’m currently working Mechatronics Engineer at GoSL.
+- 🔭 I’m currently working as a Mechatronics Engineer at GoSL.
 - 🌱 I’m currently learning about Zephyr RTOS.
 - 🤔 I’m looking for a position in embedded software development.
 - 💬 Ask me just about anything.
 I am happy to help.